With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSaint Josephs Behavioral Health Center is one of mental health facilities in Stockton, California, located at 2510 North California Street, 95204 zip code.
-Saint Josephs Behavioral Health Center provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Saint Josephs Behavioral Health Center provides activity therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
+Learn MoreSaint Josephs Behavioral Health Center is a mental health facility in Stockton, CA, located at 2510 North California Street, in the 95204 zip code.
+Saint Josephs Behavioral Health Center provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Saint Josephs Behavioral Health Center provides activity therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, young adults and adults.
 Saint Josephs Behavioral Health Center also supports people requiring dual diagnosis treatment.
-Additional services provided at Saint Josephs Behavioral Health Center include family psychoeducation and case management.
+Some other services available at Saint Josephs Behavioral Health Center include family psychoeducation and case management.

 Learn MoreStanislaus County Behavioral Health Turlock Recovery Services is a mental health facility in Turlock, CA, located at 2101 Geer Road, Suite 120, in the 95382 zip code.
 Stanislaus County Behavioral Health Turlock Recovery Services provides outpatient treatment.
-Stanislaus County Behavioral Health Turlock Recovery Services provides psychotropic medication, individual psychotherapy and trauma therapy to young adults and adults.
+Stanislaus County Behavioral Health Turlock Recovery Services provides psychotropic medication, cognitive behavioral therapy and group therapy to adults and young adults.
 Stanislaus County Behavioral Health Turlock Recovery Services also supports people with serious mental illness.
-Some other services available at Stanislaus County Behavioral Health Turlock Recovery Services include court-ordered outpatient treatment, intensive case management and mentoring/peer support/consumer-run services.
+Some other services available at Stanislaus County Behavioral Health Turlock Recovery Services include suicide prevention services, psychosocial rehabilitation services and illness management and recovery.

 Learn MoreDiscovery Mood And Anxiety Program Brentwood is one of mental health facilities in Brentwood, California, located at 2324 Windy Springs Lane, 94513 zip code.
 Discovery Mood And Anxiety Program Brentwood provides residential treatment.
-Discovery Mood And Anxiety Program Brentwood provides group therapy, trauma therapy and individual psychotherapy to children / adolescents.
-Discovery Mood And Anxiety Program Brentwood also supports LGBT, children/adolescents with serious emotional disturbance and people with PTSD.
+Discovery Mood And Anxiety Program Brentwood provides dialectical behavior therapy, psychotropic medication and activity therapy to children / adolescents.
+Discovery Mood And Anxiety Program Brentwood also supports people with PTSD, people with trauma and LGBT.
 Additional services provided at Discovery Mood And Anxiety Program Brentwood include diet and exercise counseling, integrated primary care services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.